intuit/Trapheus/README.md

 <awsAccountId> with your aws account id.
 <LambdaExecutionRole.Arn> with the arn of the LambdaExecutionRole (check the resources of the CF stack) (after you create you stack - check Instructions->Setup).
 Once KmsKeyId created, remember (y)ou would need to use later on) the aws generated "Key ID: " (located in the breadcrumb/top of the screen).

+8. Create a snapshot bucket in a rds snapshot export to s3 supported region with the name:
+rds-snapshots-[awsAccountId]-[ExportSnapshotSupportedRegion]
+For example: for an awsAccountId = 123456789012 and region = Ireland (eu-west-1)  :
+rds-snapshots-123456789012-eu-west-1

 ## Parameters